Caliban (moon): Physical characteristics

-Somewhat inconsistent reports put Caliban in light-red category (B–V = 0.83 V–R = 0.52, B–V = 0.84 ± 0.03 V–R = 0.57 ± 0.03), redder than Himalia but still less red than most Kuiper belt objects.
+Somewhat inconsistent reports put Caliban in the light-red category (B–V = 0.83 V–R = 0.52, B–V = 0.84 ± 0.03 V–R = 0.57 ± 0.03), redder than Himalia but still less red than most Kuiper belt objects.
 Caliban may be slightly redder than Sycorax.
 It also absorbs light at 0.7 μm, and one group of astronomers think this may be a result of liquid water that modified the surface.

 Measurements of Caliban's light curve by the Kepler space telescope indicate that its rotation period is about 9.9 hours.

 Origin

 Caliban is hypothesized to be a captured object: it did not form in the accretionary disk that existed around Uranus just after its formation.
 The exact capture mechanism is not known, but capturing a moon requires the dissipation of energy.
-The possible capture processes include: gas drag in the protoplanetary disk, many body interactions and the capture during the fast growth of the Uranus' mass (so-called "pull-down").
+The possible capture processes include: gas drag in the protoplanetary disk, many body interactions and the capture during the fast growth of Uranus's mass (so-called "pull-down").